Azure/azure-quickstart-templates/101-AAD-DomainServices/README.md

 ### Post Deployment Steps

-After deploying AAD Domain services it will take around 40 minutes more to get configured internally.
+After deploying AAD Domain Services it will take around 40 minutes more to be configured internally.

 #### 1. Check AADDS status
-To check configuration status follow below steps,
+To check configuration status:
-Go to Azure portal -> Select AADDS resource group -> select Domain services resource -> see health status is "Running"(refer below image)
+Go to the Azure portal -> Select AADDS resource group -> select Domain services resource -> health status is "Running"(refer below image)

 ![](images/aaddsstatus.png)

 #### 2. Update DNS on the virtual network

-Click on "Configure" button from overview blade to update the DNS server settings to point to the two IP addresses where Azure Active Directory Domain Services is available on the virtual network.
+Click on the "Configure" button from overview blade to update the DNS server settings to point to the two IP addresses where Azure Active Directory Domain Services is available on the virtual network.

 ![](images/dnsupdate.png)

 #### 3. Enable password hash synchronization

 Users cannot bind using secure LDAP or sign in to the managed domain until you enable password hash synchronization to Azure AD Domain Services.
 We are using cloud-only user accounts.
-Refer to this document  for resetting the password and more details.
+Refer to this document for resetting the passwords and more details.

 **Reset AAD User password:** To use the Managed AADDS we need to perform the password hash synchronization.